 The islands are in almost pristine condition, as they are isolated from a large population centre and a challenge to access.
 The vegetation on the islands is diverse and ranges from sparse spinifex grasses, patches of rainforest, low open eucalypt forest and coastal fringes of mangroves with a skirt of accumulated silt.

 The only islands that have been developed in the Archipelago are the distinctively red Koolan and Cockatoo Islands.
 In the early 1950’s mining commenced on these islands for some of the world’s highest grade iron ore (Fe @ 67%).
 At Koolan Island, BHP operated mining activities from 1959 to 1993 and built a modest settlement, before closing and rehabilitating the island.
-Mining recommenced in 2007 in a two kilometre long pit that operated 80 to 100 metres below sea level.
-However, a recent sea wall collapse has meant that mining has been suspended on Koolan Island, though mining of ore continues on Cockatoo Island.
+Mining was recommenced by Mount Gibson Iron in 2007 within the two kilometre long pit that operated 80 to 100 metres below sea level.
+In 2014, a seawall collapse resulted in flooding of the main pit and mining was suspended on Koolan Island.
+Mount Gibson Iron reactivated the site in 2017 by draining the pit and rebuilding the seawall and the infrastructure.
+Koolan Island is due to resume the production of iron ore in early 2019.
+Meanwhile, the mining of ore on Cockatoo Island has also come to a halt due to a seawall breach and flooding of the mine pits.

 With large tidal movements of up to 12 metres a feature of the area, an inviting beach can be lapped by turquoise waters, or six hours later, transformed into a mudflat teaming with hordes of crabs or a scattering of feeding shorebirds.
 In some places, the tide is treacherously strong and unpredictable, surging up rivers and ripping through constricted passages of the archipelago with a truly potent force.
 At its most ferocious, water whirls into deep recesses and boils over to form rolling domes.
 Hell’s Gate, a treacherous whirlpool between the Gerald Peninsula and Muddle Islands, causes boats to buck alarmingly as they travel through the roiling turbulent waters of the strait.

 The churning waters of the area caused havoc with the pearling fleets late last century and many crew and divers lost their lives.
 The isolated graves on many of the islands are testimony to the dangerous conditions.
-Pearling conducted by luggers in the 1880’s was concentrated at Cygnet, Cascade, Cone and Strickland Bays, where 15 graves can be found.
-Cultured pearl farming continues only at Cygnet Bay along with the recently developed Kimberley Marine Research Station.
+Pearling conducted by luggers in the 1880’s was concentrated at Cygnet, Cascade, Cone and Strickland Bays, where 15 graves can still be found to this day.
+Cultured pearl farming continues only at Cygnet Bay, along with the Kimberley Marine Research Station which was developed in 2010 to promote independent research of the Kimberley’s unique coastal and marine region.

 The fauna on the islands, a subset of the mainland, include snakes, lizards and skinks, with the larger islands supporting mammals such as rock rats, quolls and bats.
 On Koolan Island, the bird and snake fauna is rich, considering the island’s small size and restricted range of habitats.
 As expected, the marine life of the area is diverse, with estuarine crocodile, sea snakes, sharks, swordfish, and a great variety of tropical fish that abound in the pristine waters and coral lagoons.
 Aboriginal people, locals and visitors relish the exceptional fishing opportunities of the Buccaneer Archipelago.
 Even the novice can excel in these waters, with catches including prize fish like barramundi, coral trout, red emperor, trevally, queenies, mangrove jack, snapper, tuna and Spanish mackerel.
 Then there are the succulent oysters and enormous mud crabs!

-In late 2014, the saltwater communities of Mayala, Dambimangari and Bardi Jawi reached an historic agreement to form the Aarli Mayi aquaculture project.
-The group has now applied for a licence to farm 20,000 tonnes of finfish annually within the Western Australia Government’s new Kimberley Aquaculture Development Zone in Cone Bay, north of Derby.
+In late 2014, the saltwater communities of Mayala, Dambimangari and Bardi Jawi reached a historic agreement to form the Aarli Mayi aquaculture project.
+The group applied for a licence to farm finfish within the Western Australia Government’s Kimberley Aquaculture Development Zone in Cone Bay, north of Derby.
+In June 2016 an aquaculture licence was issued to the Aarli Mayi aquaculture project, to allow the production of 5,000 tonnes of finfish annually.
+This is a wonderful collaboration and example of saltwater communities banding together to build a business for the future of their kids.

 Today, the Buccaneer Archipelago is still sparsely populated with just a few Aboriginal and mining settlements, aquaculture farms and visiting fishers and tourists – and a couple of ‘castaways’ who have made the area their home.
 The Buccaneer Archipelago truly is as breathtakingly beautiful as it is remote.